APPLY TO LUMOS

 - Deliver a WellCore presentation on campus after returning, sharing insights and impact from your experience.

-- Submit a final written report, which may be published online, in Lumos publications, or featured on social media.
+- Submit a final Traveler Reflection according to guidelines provided, which may be published online, in Lumos publications, or featured on social media.
+This must be posted no later than 30 days after your on-campus presentation.

 These requirements are designed to support reflection, accountability and connection with the wider Lumos community.